By Linda Massi

 In this article, we'll delve into the concept of cash flow, explore various payment terms commonly used, and provide insights on negotiating and combining terms to build strong relationships with your suppliers.

 The most common types of payment terms are:

-With this type of transaction, the recipient pays for the good at the time of delivery.
-If the purchaser does not make the payment, the goods will be returned to the seller.
-The recipient can pay by cash, certified check, or money order, depending on what is stipulated in the shipping contract.
+C.O.D.
+(Cash against Delivery): Under this arrangement, the buyer pays for the goods at the time of delivery.
+If the payment is not made, the goods are returned to the seller.
+The buyer can use cash, certified checks, or money orders as specified in the shipping contract.

 L/C (Letter of Credit): A letter of credit issued by a bank guarantees the payer's (buyer's) timely and accurate payment.
 If the buyer fails to fulfill their obligation, the bank is liable to cover the full or remaining payment amount.
 Due to the complexities of international trade, such as distance, varying laws, and unfamiliarity between parties, the use of L/C has become vital in securing transactions.
 It's important to note that banks charge a standard fee (approximately €200-300) for issuing an L/C.

 T/T Payment (Telegraphic Transfer): T/T payment involves the electronic transfer of funds between banks.
 The sending bank often levies a transfer charge, which may also apply to the receiving bank.

 Prepayment: Some suppliers may require a prepayment when an order is placed.
 This serves to secure their cash flow and covers the costs of materials needed to fulfill the order.

 Credit: In certain cases, suppliers offer credit terms, such as 30 or 60 days credit from the invoice date (varying from the delivery date).
 These terms are often denoted as 'NET' and provide buyers with a specified period to make payment.